mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 **History DC 17 (Detailed Knowledge):**
 - Official records DO have inconsistencies about Blackwood fall
-- King Thandris III's son died mysteriously around that time
+- King Aldric III's son died mysteriously around that time
 - Other noble houses that guarded "Components" also fell to mysterious circumstances
 - There might be truth to this conspiracy theory